 Needless to say, every time we grill, me and Alex feel like royalty.
 Eventually, we will become that old immigrant couple telling grandkids scary stories with a thick Eastern European accent.
 I can see that.
 Nasty grandpa and grandma.

 So, from time to time, I like to make my own condiments.
 Last year I made simple clean eating BBQ sauce which has been a staple in our fridge.
 I do not buy Baby Ray’s – pure sugar, fillers and GMOs.
-This summer make this healthy Hawaiian BBQ sauce and keep in the fridge for weeks whenever you feel like a sweet potato burger with BBQ sauce or an oatmeal pizza crust with BBQ chicken.
+This summer make this healthy Hawaiian BBQ sauce and keep in the fridge for weeks whenever you feel like a healthy black bean burgers with BBQ sauce, an oatmeal pizza crust with BBQ chicken, air fryer chicken wings or use leftovers to make slow cooker BBQ baked beans.

 Enjoy!
 I am off to Osoyoos with a jar of Hawaiian BBQ sauce, of course.
 We booked a resort room with full kitchen and pool located on a gorgeous winery’s property.
 Everything exhausted parents need.
 Living a dream, my friends.
 Cooking, cleaning and babysitting while on vacation.
 Have a blessed weekend!